ProviderProtocol/Unified-Provider-Protocol/UPP-1.1.spec.md

 }

 /**
- * Request passed from useLLM core to providers.
+ * Request passed from llm() core to providers.
- * Note: config is required here because useLLM core resolves defaults
+ * Note: config is required here because llm() core resolves defaults
  * before passing to providers.
-UseLLMOptions.config is optional for callers.
+LLMOptions.config is optional for callers.
  */
 interface LLMRequest<TParams = unknown> {
   /** All messages for this request (history + new input) */